P&O Ferries suspends sailings but denies liquidation reports

 P&O Ferries has suspended sailings ahead of a “major announcement” but insisted it is “not going into liquidation”.

-In an internal company statement, the ferry operator said it will be “making a major announcement today” which would “secure the long-term viability of P&O Ferries”.
+In an internal company statement, the ferry operator said it will be “making a major announcement today” which will “secure the long-term viability of P&O Ferries”.

 The statement added: “To facilitate this announcement all our vessels have been asked to discharge their passengers and cargo and stand by for further instructions.